-I'm absolutely in love with the adorable Apple Village, a unique children’s design and gift shop owned by Alexandria Pavel, a super talented design expert and creative entrepreneur.
-Alex decided to follow her dream of owning her own business after realizing that everything she was doing for other companies were things should could do for herself in her own business and be successful at it too!
+I'm absolutely in love with the adorable Apple Village, a unique children’s design and gift shop owned by Alexandria Pavel, a super talented design expert, and creative entrepreneur.
+Alex decided to follow her dream of owning her own business after realizing that everything she was doing for other companies were things she could do for herself in her own business and be successful at it too!
 Her interview is honest and inspiring.

 Please introduce yourself and tell us about your business.
 What is it called and what services or products do you offer?

 My name is Alexandria Pavel and I am the owner of Apple Village, a children’s design and gift shop.
 My store offers unique furnishings and gifts for children of all ages that are generally not found at big box stores.